 • Three-Bedroom Apartments: Approximately $1,900 per month

-These figures represent a 3–4% decrease compared to the previous year, as supply has expanded from multifamily projects initiated in 2022 and 2023.
-While this softening benefits renters, it also presents attractive entry points for landlords and investors seeking long-term yield.
+These figures reflect a 3 to 4% decrease compared to the previous year, as supply expanded following a wave of multifamily projects that broke ground in 2022 and 2023.
+While that softening is good news for renters, it also creates attractive entry points for landlords and investors who want to lock in long-term yield at favorable pricing.

-Rental prices vary significantly by location and property type.
-Urban core neighborhoods and those close to the beaches command higher rents, while more suburban areas offer affordability with steady tenant demand.
+Rental prices shift quite a bit depending on location and property type.
+Urban core neighborhoods and those close to the beaches command higher rents, while more suburban pockets offer affordability with steady tenant demand that rarely lets up.

 Rent by Neighborhood